nodejs/node/doc/api/http2.md

 * {net.Socket|tls.TLSSocket}

-Returns a Proxy object that acts as a `net.Socket` (or `tls.TLSSocket`) but applies getters, setters and methods based on HTTP/2 logic.
+Returns a Proxy object that acts as a `net.Socket` (or `tls.TLSSocket`) but applies getters, setters, and methods based on HTTP/2 logic.

 `destroyed`, `readable`, and `writable` properties will be retrieved from and set on `request.stream`.